User pool authentication flow - Amazon Cognito

 To learn more about Lambda triggers, see Customizing user pool workflows with Lambda triggers.

-For more information about migrating users with a Lambda trigger, see Importing users into user pools with a user migration Lambda trigger.
+For more information about migrating users with a Lambda trigger, see Importing users with a user migration Lambda trigger.